heidariarash/Courthouse/README.md

 ```python
 faced_discrimination = judge.faced_discrimination()
 ```
-In the example above, we defined a numerical judge, and wanted to judge the model based on increasing the weight for 30 (kg).
+In the example above, we defined a numerical judge, and wanted to judge the model based on increasing the weight by 30 (kg).
 That's it.

 ### Important Note
 You can not use faced_discrimination method when the output_type of the model is regression.